Best Alaska Bear Tours

 Always stay calm during a bear encounter.
 Have your bear deterrent ready, stand your ground, group up with others, and don't run!

-Remember, there are many opportunities for affordable bear viewing in Alaska, whether you plan a trip by yourself or decide to take advantage of one of the Alaska bear tours (like a Katmai bear viewing trip) that are organized by a guide.
-The opportunities to view these amazing creatures are endless, so start planning your trip now!
+Remember, there are many opportunities for affordable bear viewing in Alaska.
+Whether you plan a trip by yourself or decide to take advantage of one of the Alaska bear tours (like a Katmai bear viewing trip) that are organized by a guide, the opportunities to view these amazing creatures are endless.
+Seeing bears in their natural habitat is a truly unforgettable experience that allows you to appreciate their majesty and beauty up close.
+Start planning your trip now!